NNU-GISA/uva-cv2-assignment1-iterative-point-cloud/README.md

 - [x] all the points
 - [x] uniform sub-sampling
 - [x] random sub-sampling in each iteration
-- [ ] sub-sampling more from informative regions
+- [x] sub-sampling more from informative regions
-    - how to map regions back to points?

 ### analyze
 - [x] accuracy